Dodgers vs. Padres Player Props Betting Odds

 Urías Stats

-- The Dodgers' Julio Urias (4-3) will make his eighth start of the season.
+- The Dodgers will send Julio Urias (4-3) to the mound for his ninth start this season.

-- He has earned a quality start four times in seven starts this season.
+- He has started eight games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Urias has two starts in a row of five innings or more.
+- Urias has three starts in a row of five innings or more.

 Urías Recent Games